 My research page for the Relastro Group in Frankfurt

 My Masters area of research was in scientific computation, specifically computational fluid dynamics.

 Masters Thesis: Short-wave vortex instability in stratified flow

 M. Hanauske, K. Takami, L. Bovard, L. Rezzolla.
 JA.
-Font, F. Galeazzi, H. Stoecker, Rotational properties of hypermassive neutron stars from binary mergers, submitted to Phys Rev D preprint
+Font, F. Galeazzi, H. Stoecker, Rotational properties of hypermassive neutron stars from binary mergers, accepted Phys Rev D preprint

 L. Bovard, M.L.
 Waite, Short-wave vortex instability in stratified flow.
 Eur.
 J. Mech.
 B/Fluids Volume 55 web , preprint

 Notes of various things (the computer related ones are things I work out and then forget a week later):

 - Write documents about assembly and C